-Motorola: DROID RAZR, DROID RAZR MAXX Jelly Bean update rolling out in phases [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Motorola: DROID RAZR, DROID RAZR MAXX Jelly Bean update rolling out in phases [UPDATED]Alex Wagner - Editorial Director of News and Content

 Well, that didn't take long.
 Just hours after the changelog for DROID RAZR and DROID RAZR MAXX's Android 4.1.2 update was discovered, Motorola has announced on its official blog that the Jelly Bean update is now rolling out to users in phases.
 As expected, the upgrade includes the usual Jelly Bean features like Google Now, Voice Search and expandable notifications.
 The changelog that was posted earlier also said that the update will include improved voice and data connectivity, a reduction in 3G and 4G connection drops, improved GSM roaming connectivity and several other enhancements.
 The changelog shared earlier by Motorola is available at the bottom of this post.

 The Jelly Bean update for both the DROID RAZR and DROID RAZR MAXX is software version 98.72.16.XT912.Verizon.en.US, and as is usually the case with over the air upgrades, this new bundle of software will be going out to users in stages.
 Owners can try to check for the update manually by going into Settings > About phone > System updates.
 Interestingly, Verizon has yet to post its official documentation on the update, so for now it's not clear how large this update is.
 It's likely a big 'un considering everything that's packed into it, though, so you may want to connect to Wi-Fi before downloading it.